Presented in partnership with

 While sparkling wine is a celebratory drink, always drink responsibly and be mindful of your alcohol intake.
 If you’re venturing out, designate a driver or arrange for alternate transportation if necessary.
 And if you’re visiting Domaine Carneros Winery in Napa Valley’s Carneros AVA, the same rule applies: be sure to arrange a designated driver ahead of time to get the most out of your experience.

-By following these sparkling wine etiquette guidelines, you’re set to imbue your festive moments with a dash of sophisticated bubbly brilliance, any time of year.
+By following these sparkling wine etiquette guidelines, you’re set to imbue your festive moments with a dash of sophisticated bubbly brilliance, not just this holiday season, but well beyond.
 Ready to host your own sparkling soirée?
 Visit Domaine Carneros’ Wine Shop to bring a taste of Napa’s best bubbly to your own home for celebratory occasions both big and small (or even just to make a weeknight feel a little more special).